-Floods can happen quickly so don't wait until it is too late to think about preparation.
+Floods can happen quickly, so don't wait until it's too late to think about preparation.

 Floods can be caused by heavy rainfall so you can be vulnerable even if you don’t live by a river or waterway.